KosshiKosshi

 When you write, several tasks run at the same time in your head.
 What to say, what order, how to phrase it — all at once.
 They compete for the same limited attention, so each one suffers.

-A Dutch research team had high school students write argumentative essays with and without an outline tool.
-When students outlined first, text quality went up and perceived mental effort went down2.
+A Dutch research team had high school students write argumentative essays with and without Microsoft Word's outline view.
+Students who used the outline tool produced higher-quality text with less perceived mental effort2.

 Writing things down and rearranging them